sportsdunia logo

 Keisuke Honda (Image credit:@NTVSpor/X)

-Keisuke Honda holds the record of being the only sixth player to have scored and assisted in three different World Cup editions.
-His goal earned Japan their first World Cup win away from home.
-Honda played 98 games in his international career from 2008 to 2018 and scored 37 goals.
+A name that stands out in terms of Japanese football players with worldwide fame, Keisuke Honda holds the record of being the only sixth player to have scored and assisted in three different World Cup editions.
+The former AC Milan midfielder's goal earned Japan its first World Cup win away from home.
+Keisuke has played 98 games in his international career from 2008 to 2018 and scored 37 goals.

-The Japanese footballer has played for multiple clubs in various countries throughout his career.
-Some of the top clubs he played for include CSKA Moscow and AC Milan.
-He played a total of 503 games and found the net 105 times.
+The Japanese footballer has played for multiple clubs in various countries throughout his career, from Europe, Asia, to North America, to South America.
+Some of the top clubs Japan icon has played for include CSKA Moscow, Pachuca, AC Milan and Botafogo.
+He played a total of 503 games and found the back of the net a staggering 105 times.
 Not just one of the most popular, but also one of the best Japanese football players of all time.

 AppsGoalsAssistsNotable ClubsTitles